Skip to main content

 Over 100 organisations have asked politicians what they intend to do to help the millions of households still going without essentials.

-In a letter to all UK political party leaders, the Joseph Rowntree Foundation (JRF), the Trussell Trust and other NGOs, charities and professional bodies say that, despite living in one of the wealthiest countries in the world, nine in ten low-income households on Universal Credit are currently going without essentials.
+In a letter to all UK political party leaders, the Joseph Rowntree Foundation (JRF), Trussell and other NGOs, charities and professional bodies say that, despite living in one of the wealthiest countries in the world, nine in ten low-income households on Universal Credit are currently going without essentials.

 The cost-of-living crisis, which has seen the prices of everyday items like food and clothing soar since 2021, has made this problem worse.
 But the UK’s inadequate social security system hasn’t provided enough help for years.
 2.4 million people experienced destitution at some point in 2019, up 54% since 2017.

-Research by JRF and the Trussell Trust published earlier this year showed how the shortfall between the basic rate of Universal Credit and the cost of essentials, such as food, bills and vital household items, is a key driver behind increasing levels of hardship.
+Research by JRF and Trussell published earlier this year showed how the shortfall between the basic rate of Universal Credit and the cost of essentials, such as food, bills and vital household items, is a key driver behind increasing levels of hardship.

 The standard allowance of Universal Credit is only £85 a week for a single adult.
 That’s at least £35 a week below a conservative estimate of what’s needed to afford these essentials.
 Often people receive even less as they face deductions from their support which are automatically taken at unaffordable rates, for example to pay off debts to the UK government.